Add SSO with Microsoft Entra using SAML 2.0

 Identity Provider signing settings in the Microsoft Azure Portal

-The next sub-section describes how your Service Provider will sign requests.
+The next subsection describes how your Service Provider will sign requests.
 This is an optional feature but is recommended if your application is looking to have Single Logout supported.
 For our purposes, we will not be configuring this section.
-To configure this section, first select "Require verification certificates" and the upload the public certificate (saved in a .cer file) to the portal.
+To configure this section, first select "Require verification certificates" and then upload the public certificate (saved in a .cer file) to the portal.

 Metadata Information

-Microsoft allows for you to either download the metadata docuement or make a request to a URL to retreive it.
-For our example, we will want to save the URL to make a request to Microsoft Entra to retreive it.
+Microsoft allows you to either download the metadata document or make a request to a URL to retrieve it.
+For our example, we will want to save the URL to make a request to Microsoft Entra to retrieve it.
 You can copy the URL from the location marked below in the "SAML Certificates" section.

 Metadata URL location in the Microsoft Azure Portal